-Mary Cosgrave

-Chairperson

-Irish Jockeys Trust
+Mary Cosgrave Chairperson Irish Jockeys Trust

-2022 ACEO Report
+2023 ACEO Report

-This year sees a return to the provision of an annual report on the activities of the Irish Jockeys Trust and we are happy to provide details of our activities together with the audited annual accounts.
+I am happy to once again provide an annual report into the activities of the Irish Jockeys Trust.
 The Trust remains an active and participating member of the charities representative body - the Wheel - and is also fully registered and compliant with the Irish Charities Regulator.
-Transparency, compliance, good governance, and openness are at the heart of the requirements for charities within Ireland and the IJT is fully cognisant of its obligations in these matters, and I am happy to report that we maintain the highest standards in respect of these requirements.
+Transparency, compliance, good governance and openness are at the heart of the requirements for charities within Ireland and the IJT is fully cognisant of its obligations in these matters and I am happy to report that we maintain the highest standards in respect of these requirements.
+Client confidentiality is another cornerstone of the Trust's operations and we are conscious of the need to strike the correct balance between the absolute needs of beneficiaries and their families to expect to be treated in total confidence whilst also providing adequate reporting on our activities to our various stakeholders.